yt-project/libyt/doc/InteractivePythonPrompt.md

 ```

 ## Python Statements
 You can run any python statements here, including importing modules.
 These statements run in [already loaded inline script](./Initialize.md#yt_param_libyt)'s namespace, and will make changes to it.
 This is like using IPython, except that there are functions and objects already defined in it.

-Changes will maintain througout in situ analysis.
+> :warning: Changes will maintain througout every in situ analysis.

 ## libyt Defined Commands